ntoll/ntoll.github.io/posts/why-computers-1.md

 down.

 At this point in the game Sam has the most cards.
-Will and Penelope have less with only a card's difference between the quantities in their face-down stacks.
+Will and Penelope have less with only a few cards difference between the quantities in their face-down stacks.

 Things are hotting up and the three children become more excited: when two matching face-up cards appear again all three of them shout "SNAP" at the same